 - Implementing strategies for planning and delivery of basic infrastructure services at the war level with a view to strengthening community voices and promoting more participation by residents through their representative structures and enhance their input in selecting technological and delivery options in service delivery.

-The challenging socio-economic environment which has prevailed in the Zimbabwe for several years has among other factors, contributed to a deterioration of essential urban services provision.
-The result has been weak and under resourced local authorities leading to poor delivery of urban services.
-Planning for services by local authorities is characterised by minimum or no involvement of the urban residents who also lack knowledge of civic planning and processes.
+The challenging socio-economic environment which prevailed in the Zimbabwe for several years, among other factors, contributed to a deterioration of essential urban services provision.
+The result was weak and under resourced local authorities leading to poor delivery of urban services.
+Planning for services by local authorities was characterised by minimum or no involvement of the urban residents who also lacked knowledge of civic planning and processes.

 - Strengthened Local Authorities with established structures and processes to consult and fully integrate infrastructure service delivery needs and priorities of poor urban and peri-urban residents.

 - Enhanced capacity and voices of local communities and their leaders to understand and demand improved service delivery.

 - Partnerships formed that increase income and employment opportunities for urban poor from service delivery.